-In December 2022, PSAB issued The Conceptual Framework for Financial Reporting in the Public Sector, which replaces the conceptual aspects of Section PS 1000, Financial Statement Concepts and Section PS 1100, Financial Statement Objectives.
-The conceptual framework highlights considerations fundamental for the consistent application of accounting issues in the absence of specific standards.
+In December 2022, the Public Sector Accounting Board (PSAB) issued The Conceptual Framework for Financial Reporting in the Public Sector (the Conceptual Framework), which replaces the conceptual aspects of Section PS 1000, Financial Statement Concepts and Section PS 1100, Financial Statement Objectives.
+The Conceptual Framework highlights considerations fundamental for the consistent application of accounting issues in the absence of specific standards.
 The Conceptual Framework is effective for fiscal years beginning on or after April 1, 2026, with early application permitted.
 The Hospital is currently assessing the impact of this new standard.

-In October 2023, PSAB issued PS 1202, Financial Statement Presentation, along with certain other consequential amendments that replaces Section PS 1201, Financial Statement Presentation.
-The new standard includes change to the presentation of financial statements, such as:
+In October 2023, the PSAB issued PS 1202, Financial Statement Presentation, along with certain other consequential amendments that replace Section PS 1201, Financial Statement Presentation.
+The new standard includes changes to the presentation of financial statements, such as:

-- changes in the statement of financial position; - adding a new statement of net financial assets or net financial liabilities; - providing the option to present the change in net financial assets or net financial liabilities on the statement of net financial assets or net financial liabilities; - adding a new statement of changes in net assets or net liabilities; - new budget requirements in order to present an amended budget.
+- changes in the statement of financial position; - adding a new statement of net financial assets or net financial liabilities;

+- providing the option to present the change in net financial assets or net financial liabilities on the statement of net financial assets or net financial liabilities; - adding a new statement of changes in net assets or net liabilities; and - new budget requirements in order to present an amended budget.

-The new standards are effective for fiscal years beginning on or after April 1, 2026, with early application permitted if the Conceptual Framework is adopted at the same time.
+The new standard is effective for fiscal years beginning on or after April 1, 2026, with early application permitted if the Conceptual Framework is adopted at the same time.
 The Hospital is currently assessing the impact of this new standard.